galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 > {: .question}
 {: .hands_on}

 Now we know our sequences overlap the same alignment coordinates, we want to make sure they *only* overlap that region.
 So we'll filter the sequences to remove the overhangs at both ends.
-In addition, there are many columns in the alignment that only contain gap characters (i.e. ".").
+In addition, there are many columns in the alignment that only contain gap characters (*i.e.* ".").
 These can be pulled out without losing any information.
-We'll do all this with filter.seqs:
+We'll do all this with `Filter.seqs`:

 > ### :pencil2: Hands-on: Filter sequences
 >
-> - **Filter.seqs** :wrench: with the following parameters
+> 1. **Filter.seqs** :wrench: with the following parameters
->   - "fasta"" to good.fasta output from Sreen.seqs
+>   - "fasta"" to `good.fasta` output from `Screen.seqs`
 >   - "vertical" to Yes
 >   - "trump" to `.`
 {: .hands_on}